therealharpaljadeja/DevRel/README.md

  - Community support
  - Events

-*Tip: Checkout the README.md in each directory!*
+*Tip: Create/Checkout the README.md in each directory!*

 _Repository branches can be merged into master branch once a pull request has been submitted and approved by a reviewer._